 Why is QFI Funding this?
 QFI promotes classroom approaches that focus on the communicative aspects of the language.
 After all, what is the point of learning a language?
 When students learn a language, they are also demonstrating an increased interest in not only speaking the language but also understanding more about the cultures associated with it, including learning about the countries and people who live where this language is spoken.
 This means when teaching Arabic, it is essential to consider the total Arabic language and all its varieties, including Modern Standard Arabic (MSA) and the various dialects of Arabic.
 This is just as essential to a student from an Arab background wanting to learn more about their own language as it is to someone who has no prior connection to Arabic, but just wants to learn a brand-new language.
 There is not enough empirical research looking at how students can learn both MSA and dialects simultaneously, which is why we are very excited about Lizz Huntley’s study.

-Investigating and Responding to Teachers’ Ideologies of the Integration of Variation in Arabic School Teaching
+Investigating and Responding to Teachers’ Beliefs of the Integration of Variation in Arabic School Teaching

 Principal Investigator: Dr. Rasha Soliman, Lecturer in Arabic Language and Linguistics, University of Leeds